FreeCAD/FreeCAD-render/renderers/README.md

 - Carefully read your renderer documentation.
 For future reviewing, do not hesitate to add links to the documentation in your code, as comments.
 - Pay attention to the coordinates systems.
 External renderers may use different coordinates than FreeCAD (inverted coordinates etc.)

-### Template file
+### Templates

 #### Naming
-The name of the file should contain a reference to your renderer, and then a reference to the use case the template addresses.
+The name of the file should contain a reference to your renderer, and then a reference to the use case which the template addresses.
 The file extension should be the extension expected by the renderer in its input file.
 Example: `appleseed_standard.appleseed`